lebigot/markdown_to_BGG/README.md

 # Usage

-You can convert any file directly with
+You can convert any Markdown file directly with
 ```
 python md_to_bgg.py your_file.md
 ```